A PDF version of this policy is at the bottom of the page.

 3-1.
 When to Report

-- All Other Crimes or Potential Criminal Behavior: employees are mandated to report all crimes occurring on campus, and in university leased facilities, to the University Police or a university campus security authority (see below).
+b.
+All Other Crimes or Potential Criminal Behavior: employees are mandated to report all crimes occurring on campus, and in University leased facilities, to the University Police or a University campus security authority (see below).
 The only exception to mandatory reporting is for licensed professional mental health counselors as specified below.

 Campus security authorities (CSA) at EWU include: